 Making use of iCloud to sync your various Apple devices may enable you to recover notes that are disappearing from your machine due to a problem with an upgrade or any other unforeseen event.

-Follow these steps to Recover Deleted Notes using iCloud:
+Steps to Recover Deleted Notes using iCloud

 Recovering Deleted Notes from a Time Machine Backup